-Interest expense was \$0.5 million and \$1.0 million for the three months ended June 29, 2019 and June 30, 2018, respectively.
-The decrease for the three months ended June 29, 2019 is primarily the result of a reduction in bond interest expense, as the Company exercised its right to repurchase the 2005-1 securitized loan portfolio in January 2019, thereby eliminating the related interest expense.
-In addition, interest expense was lower on the 2007-1 securitized loan portfolio than last year as this portfolio continues to amortize.
-These decreases were partially offset by interest related to secured credit facilities and finance leases.
+Interest expense was \$0.3 million and \$0.9 million for the three months ended September 28, 2019 and September 29, 2018, respectively.
+For the six months ended September 28, 2019 and September 29, 2018, Interest expense was \$0.8 million and \$1.9 million, respectively.
+The decrease for the three and six months ended September 28, 2019 is primarily the result of a reduction in bond interest expense, as the Company exercised its right to repurchase the 2005-1 securitized loan portfolio in January 2019 and the 2007-1 securitized portfolio in August 2019, thereby eliminating the related interest expense.
+These decreases were partially offset by interest expense related to secured credit facilities and finance leases.